Frequently Asked Questions about the Coronalert-App

 According to the app, I had a higher risk contact.
 What am I supposed to do?

-Do you get a high risk contact alert?
+Do you get a high risk contact alert (red screen)?
 Coronalert will immediately give you practical instructions on the steps to follow.

 A high risk contact alert does not automatically mean you are infected.
 Yet for yourself and others you should be very careful now.